-The main function of cutting machines is fairly obvious: they cut.
-But that’s not all!
-Many can etch, draw and score as well.
+The main function of cutting machines is fairly obvious: they cut!
+But that’s not all they can do.
+Many can also etch, draw and score as well.
+The Brother Scan N Cut can even scan!

 Etching (or engraving) is often used on metal surfaces like dog tags, plaques and jewelry.
 The drawing tool can be used on anything!
 This feature allows you to draw incredibly intricate and complex designs onto the likes of birthday cards.
 You could also write ‘Happy Birthday’ and then perfectly cut it out and use it as a raised feature on a card.
 The scoring feature is great for creating the fold in cards.